MUSUBI appeared on "Japanology Plus by NHK world "•

 Next is Kai-awase(貝合わせ）

-Mr. Barakan found a picture looks like a take of Genji one of furoshiki Etsuko showed
+Mr. Barakan found a picture looks like a tale of Genji one of furoshiki Etsuko showed

 It's shown within clams in fact.